 Investment tax credits are accounted for as a reduction of income tax expense in the year taxes payable are reduced.
+Unused credits are reflected as a deferred tax asset.

 Reclassifications

 Certain reclassifications may have been made to the prior year financial statements to conform to the current year presentation.